d2718/softies/fine/README.md

   [PATTERN]...
 The pattern(s) to match file paths against

 Options:
   -d, --dir <BASE>         Base directory in which to search [default: .]
-  -r, --regex        Use regex (instead of glob) matching -f, --full         Match any part of the path, not just the filename -t, --type <TYPE>  Match only against specified types [default is all] -a, --absolute     Print absolute paths. [default: relative to BASE] -e, --errors       Show access errors (default is to ignore them) -h, --help         Print help
+  -r, --regex              Use regex (instead of glob) matching -f, --full               Match any part of the path, not just the filename -t, --type <TYPE>        Match only against specified types [default is all]
+      --mod-after <START>  Match only files modified more recently than <START>
+      --mod-before <END>   Match only files last modified before <END>
+  -a, --absolute           Print absolute paths. [default: relative to BASE] -e, --errors             Show access errors (default is to ignore them) -h, --help               Print help
   -V, --version            Print version
 ```

 ## Installation